 Periodic on-site technical reviews are conducted to evaluate documents, activities, materials, data, and other work products that document bias, precision, completeness, and representativeness metrics of the NADP laboratories.
-NADP representatives and invited scientists, technicians, and IT professionals from various scientific organizations conduct on-site CAL and HAL technical reviews every three years with a follow-up report presented to the QAAG within one year after the on-site reviews per the NADP Quality Management Plan (2016).
+NADP representatives and invited scientists, technicians, and IT professionals from various scientific organizations conduct on-site lab technical reviews every three years with a follow-up report presented to the QAAG within one year after the on-site reviews per the NADP Quality Management Plan (2016).
+At the Fall 2021 NADP conference it was decided that the PO would be audited in 2022 and then in 2024 the lab and PO would have a combined audit (after 3 years for lab but 2 for PO to get onto the same schedule) and then both would be audited every 3 years after that (i.e. joint review in 2024 and 2027).